-Constructing purpose-built bat roosts is expensive, with some of the examples given in Section One costing up to $\leq 100,000$.
-Therefore, it is often much more cost effective to attempt to adapt an existing structure and incorporate features that will attract roosting bats.
+Constructing purpose-built bat roosts is expensive, with some of the examples given in Section One costing up to €100,000.
+Therefore it is often much more cost effective to attempt to adapt an existing structure and built into it features that will attract roosting bats.
 These could be existing dwellings that are no longer inhabited or other types of human constructions that have fallen into disuse.
-Even a derelict shell avoids the costs of digging out and laying foundations, and for existing buildings in good structural repair the modifications needed to attract bats can be quite cheap.
+Even a derelict shell avoids the costs of digging out and laying foundations, and for existing buildings in good structural repair the modifications needed to make them attractive for bats can be quite cheap.

-The privately owned building in Figure 20 was acquired on the 30-year lease by the local authority in Wallonia, Belgium.
+The privately owned building in Figure 20 was acquired on the 30 year lease by the local authority in Wallonia, Belgium.
 The project to adapt this disused house for bats intended to solve a number of conservation issues in the area.
-A roost of Myotis myotis was under threat by repeated disturbance and predation of the colony by Martes foina.
-In addition, there was a need to increase and improve roosting opportunities for the local populations of R. hipposideros.
+A roost of Myotis myotis locally was under threat by repeated disturbance and predation of the colony by Martes foina.
+In addition, there was a need to increase and improve roosting opportunities for local populations of R. hipposideros.

-Figure 22.
-Before and after photographs of the old guard house in Virton
+Figure 20.
+Before and after photographs of the old guard house in Viton